 At BookSmarts, we have found that generic learning is typically best suited to a learner with some experience in doing books, perhaps using a different accounting software or a manual system.
 It really works best when the learner already knows which parts of the software to use and when to complete tasks.

 Complete newbies usually find Customized one-on-one training to be the fastest and most efficient way to learn both software and the bookkeeping principles that apply to their business.
 The higher cost is offset by efficient learning and peace of mind that the bookkeeping plan has been professionally prepared.

 For a customized QuickBooks setup, one-on-one training, and ongoing support provided by qualified and experienced instructors and accounting professionals, contact BookSmarts today!

 A self-professed ‘accounting geek’, Michele is a Chartered Professional Accountant and Certified Management Accountant with over 25 years of experience in implementing and managing accounting systems.
-She is a certified trainer for adults, a Certified ProAdvisor for QuickBooks and QuickBooks Online, and a member of the Wave Pro Network.
+She is a certified trainer for adults and an Elite level ProAdvisor for QuickBooks and QuickBooks Online.